publiccodenet/about/activities/tool-management/voys.md

 ## Voys management

-The Operations Coordinator and chief executive can assign and install accounts.
+The operations coordinator and chief executive can assign and install accounts.

 There is [documentation available](https://www.voys.nl/hulp/toestellen/) (in Dutch) to help with setting it up, both for administrators as well as users.